bloodyowl/react-styled/README.md

           // use the useable to only use the stylesheet when necessary "style/useable",
           "css",
-          // example post-processor you might want to use "cssnext",
+          // example of css processor you might want to use "cssnext",
         ],
       },